JFroggo-Gaming/Unity-6-Multiplayer-Bingo/README.md

 A local multiplayer Bingo game built with Unity 6 and Mirror Networking.
 Players can host or join games on the same local network and compete to complete Bingo patterns.

+> **Note:** This is a 10-hour fun project created as a prototype to experiment with Unity 6 and Mirror Networking.
+The code is simple and well-documented, but there are many areas that could be improved.
+Feel free to use it as a learning resource or starting point for your own multiplayer projects!

 ## About

 This project implements a networked Bingo game using Unity 6 and the Mirror networking framework.
 The game features a lobby system, customizable Bingo patterns, and real-time multiplayer gameplay with up to 6 players.